-Although ANDI’s clinical care is projected to commence near the end of 2017, if you or a member of your family may be interested in upcoming clinical care opportunities, or are willing to be a participant in the center’s autism spectrum disorder (ASD) research, sign up for our newsletter.
+If you or a member of your family are interested in upcoming clinical care opportunities, or are willing to be a participant in the center’s autism spectrum disorder (ASD) research, sign up for our newsletter for further information.

 These artistic renderings show what the clinical space will look like when completed.
 The space was designed with the comfort of patients and families in mind.

 The center’s free e-newsletter is the best way to stay informed about upcoming ANDI clinical care news, events and special announcements.
 Each edition includes links to help you send feedback or unsubscribe.